Enzo-548/renderer2d/README.md

 ## 📌 Motivation

 This project was built as a **learning exercise** for:
-* practicing Rust ownership, borrowing, and lifetimes in a renderer-style codebase
+* applying Rust ownership, borrowing, and lifetimes in a renderer-style codebase
 * understanding low-level rendering concepts
 * practicing Rust ownership and modular design
 * experimenting with architectural decisions incrementally